nchampney/NEC_Putnam_Lab_Notebook/_posts/2025-06-04-ENCORE-DNA-RNA-Extractions.md

 ## DNA and RNA Quality Check gel

-Ran at 80 volts for 45 minutes-- most of the MD-2-26 RNA sample dissapated into the buffer and did not make it into the well.
-About half of the MD-4-3 RNA sample also dissapated into the buffer.
+Ran at 80 volts for 45 minutes-- most of the MD-2-26 RNA sample dissipated into the buffer and did not make it into the well.
+About half of the MD-4-3 RNA sample also dissipated into the buffer.

 ![gel image](../images/06-04-2025-gel.jpg)